Charly Martin

-Charly Martin (born March 20, 1984) is a former American football wide receiver.
+Charly Martin (born March 20, 1984) is an American former professional football wide receiver.
 He was signed by the San Diego Chargers as an undrafted free agent in 2009.
 He played college football at West Texas A&M.

-Charly also played for the Carolina Panthers, Seattle Seahawks, San Francisco 49ers, and Jacksonville Jaguars.
+Martin also played for the Carolina Panthers, Seattle Seahawks, San Francisco 49ers, and Jacksonville Jaguars.

 Professional career

 San Diego Chargers (2009)

-After going undrafted in the 2009 NFL Draft, Martin signed with the San Diego Chargers as an undrafted free agent.
+After going undrafted in the 2009 NFL draft, Martin signed with the San Diego Chargers as an undrafted free agent.
 He appeared in all four preseason games with the team in 2009, catching seven passes for 88 yards.
 The Chargers waived Martin during final cuts on September 5.

 Carolina Panthers (2009−2010)

 Martin was signed to the practice squad of the Carolina Panthers on September 9, 2009.
 He remained there during the first 10 weeks of the regular season before being promoted to the active roster on November 17 after offensive tackle Jordan Gross was placed on season-ending injured reserve.